firmanhadi/firmanhadi.github.io/_pages/cv.md

 **Client** : Japan Aerospace and Exploration Agency (JAXA)

-Activities performed were managing more than 20 Sentinel Asia / IDC activation with main activities such as communication with Data Provider and the End Users; download and upload remote sensing data; generating and dissemination of VAP}
+Activities performed were managing more than 20 Sentinel Asia / IDC activation with main activities such as communication with Data Provider and the End Users; download and upload remote sensing data; generating and dissemination of VAP.